mrwolf81/Huge-LED-clock/README.md

 I had made a few adjustments in the circuit design to make a clock much larger and brighter, however I did come across a few complications.

-sadly the clock is no longer in my possesion, so I am unable to use it as a guide to recall the complications and design modifications I made in order to get it to function correctly
-I have built a minature version is which I have been tinkering with.
-However, I have used EEPROM to store the alarm functions and would rather use something that does not have a limited write cycle, any suggestions would be appreciated.
+I have used EEPROM to store the alarm functions and would rather use something that does not have a limited write cycle, any suggestions would be appreciated.
 I am looking at using a SD card reader to store alarm funtions and possibly alarm songs/tunes

+I don't know how to write libraries for arduino, any help on that would also be appreciated.

 @stanleyseow